-Cargo Heater Rules.
-There are special cargo heater rules for loading:
+Cargo heater rules: There are special cargo heater rules for loading:

-Class 1 Class 3 Division 2.1
+Class 1 Division 2.1 Class 3 (explosives) (flammable gas) (flammable liquids)

-(EXPLOSIVES) (FLAMMABLE (FLAMMABLE GAS)

-LIQUIDS)

-The rules usually forbid use of cargo heaters, including automatic cargo heater/air conditioner units.
-Unless you have read all the related rules, don't load the above products in a cargo space that has a heater.
+The rules usually forbid the use of cargo heaters, including automatic cargo heater/air conditioner units.
+Unless you have read all the related rules, do not load the above products in a cargo space that has a heater.

-Use Closed Cargo Space.
-You cannot have overhang or tailgate loads of:
+Use closed cargo space: You cannot have overhang or tailgate loads of:

-Class 1 Class 4 Class 5
+Class 1 Class 4 Class 5 (explosives) (flammable solids) (oxidizers)

-(EXPLOSIVES) (FLAMMABLE (OXIDIZERS)

-SOLIDS)